renovatebot/renovate/docs/design-decisions.md

 them being recreated every run.
 Typically this is most useful for major upgrades.
 This option is configurable.

-## Range handling

-`renovate` prefers pinned dependency versions, instead of maintaining ranges.
-Even if the project is using tilde ranges, why not pin them for consistency if you're also using `renovate` every day?

-This is now configurable via the `pinVersions` configuration option.

 ## Rebasing Unmergeable Pull Requests

 With the default behaviour of one branch per dependency, it's often that case